matti777/RedPlanet/README.md

 # Red Planet

-A small demo application for Apple VisionOS that demostrates geometry generated in code as well as the use of custom shaders.
+A small demo application for Apple VisionOS that demostrates geometry generated in code as well as the use of custom materials using [ShaderGraphMaterial](TBD).

+TODO: add links + explanation for how shader graph materials work.

 Developed in the spirit of the old PC demo "mars".